I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-clfslsnblockoffset.md

 <p><b>ClfsLsnBlockOffset</b> returns the block offset contained in the LSN that is supplied by the caller.</p>

 ## -remarks
 <p>The block offset returned by this routine is a multiple of the sector size on the stable storage medium.
 For example, if the sector size is 1024 bytes, the block offset is a multiple of 1024. </p>

 <p>For an explanation of CLFS concepts and terminology, see <a href="https://msdn.microsoft.com/a9685648-b08c-48ca-b020-e683068f2ea2">Common Log File System</a>. </p>

-<p>The block offset returned by this routine is a multiple of the sector size on the stable storage medium.
-For example, if the sector size is 1024 bytes, the block offset is a multiple of 1024. </p>

-<p>For an explanation of CLFS concepts and terminology, see <a href="https://msdn.microsoft.com/a9685648-b08c-48ca-b020-e683068f2ea2">Common Log File System</a>. </p>